ono-manoa-grindz/ono-manoa-grindz.github.io/index.md

 # User Guide
 ### Landing Page
-To get to our landing page, click [Running Deployment](http://onomanoagrindz.meteorapp.com).
+To get to our landing page, click our [Running Deployment](http://onomanoagrindz.meteorapp.com) page.
 When you first get to the page, you will be greeted with the landing page shown below.
 The page will render the top three rated restaurants on this website.
 <img src='/doc/newuserguide1.png'>

 ### Sign in/Sign up Page